 Id Kah Mosque

 also referred to as Idgar Mosque was built in the 15th century over a Muslim cemetery.
 It has been through several renovations and expansions to stand as it does today.
 It is the largest and one of the oldest mosques in China.
-It is also the cultural and religious centre of Kasghar, a city in Xinjiang.
+It is also the cultural and religious center of Kasghar, a city in Xinjiang.

 This massive mosque sprawls through a 16,000 square meter area and hosts around 10,000 people for Friday Jummah prayers every week.
-The building has a gate made of yellow bricks and the two circular towers stand eighteen foot high.
+The building has a gate made of yellow bricks and the two circular towers stand eighteen feet high.
 The Id Kah mosque is one of the mosques in China

 Address: Ou'er Daxike Rd, Kashi Shi, Kashi Diqu, Xinjiang Weiwuerzizhiqu, China, 844000.